© Estate of Jack B Yeats, DACS London / IVARO Dublin, 2020

 At the time, Maclise was one of the leading proponents of romantic medievalism.
 Romantic medievalism celebrated Britain as a mixed nation, with the indigenous cultures (in this case Irish) absorbed through Norman strength, represented here by powerful and dignified figures in armour.
 Some suggest that even though Maclise was painting this for the Houses of Parliament, he may have had a subliminal Irish patriotic message.

 The defeated Irish in this painting were viewed as primitive barbarians in Maclise’s time.
 However, they have come to represent aspects of Irish heritage and a wounded nation remaining strong under British rule.
-What do you think about the Irish and British representation in the painting?
-Do you think there is a clear bias?
-If so, what makes you say that?

 The Volunteer Movement was formed by the Protestant upper classes and existed from 1778 to 1784.
 The movement’s original intention was to form an army of local regiments to defend Ireland from possible invasion.
 However, over time they were able to support the Irish parliament and gain economic and legislative power from Britain.